akozdrow/batch-processing-demo/README.md

 This is a detailed guide on how to create a video batch processing solution by leveraging S3, Lambda, and Fargate.

-When a user uploads a .mp4 video file to the designated S3 bucket, a Lambda function is triggered that runs a task in Fargate, which downloads the specified watermark from the S3 bucket and overlays it onto the video using ffmpeg.
-Once the video finishes processing, the Fargate task then uploads it back into the S3 bucket.
+When a user uploads a [.mp4 video file](https://raw.githubusercontent.com/akozdrow/batch-processing-demo/master/test-video.mp4) to the designated S3 bucket, a Lambda function is triggered that runs a task in Fargate, which downloads the specified watermark from the S3 bucket and overlays it onto the video using ffmpeg.
+Once the video finishes processing, the Fargate task then uploads the [processed video](https://raw.githubusercontent.com/akozdrow/batch-processing-demo/master/watermark-test-video.mp4) with the overlayed watermark back into the S3 bucket.

 # Implementation Steps

+### Create the Necessary IAM Roles with the Correct Policies Attached

+##### IAM Role for ECS to access

 ### Configure the S3 Bucket

 1. Create an S3 bucket with the default options selected.
 Assume that the name "video-batch-processing-bucket" is chosen and given to the bucket.
 2. Within the newly created bucket, create two folders.
 Title one folder "unprocessed-vdeos" and title the other folder "watermarks".
-When a new .mp4 video

-### Create the Necessary IAM Roles with the Correct Policies Attached

-##### IAM Role for ECS to access
+When a new .mp4 video is uploaded into the unprocessed-videos folder, this will trigger an event (the event will be configured in the Lambda section) that kicks off the video watermarking process.
+The watermarks folder is a place to store various watermarks which can be applied onto uploaded videos.
+Processed videos will be reuploaded directly into the bucket and will not sit within any folder.

 ### Create the ECS Cluster